timescale/docs/timescaledb/how-to-guides/hypertables/change-chunk-intervals.md

 # Change hypertable chunk intervals
 Adjusting your hypertable chunk interval can improve TimescaleDB performance.
+This applies to both regular and distributed hypertables.
 For more information, see [best practices for time partitioning][best-practices].

 ## Check current setting for chunk intervals
 Check the current setting for chunk intervals by querying the TimescaleDB